nettlesum/nettlesum.github.io/_posts/2024-11-26-hackers-vs-honeypot.markdown

 | `uname -s -m`                                        	| 11	| `ps -ef \| grep '[Mm]iner'`   | 6 	|
 | `/ip cloud print`                                    	| 6 	| `ifconfig`                	| 6 	|

-This data is perhaps some of the most interesting for me as someone largely new to this field.
+<br>This data is perhaps some of the most interesting for me as someone largely new to this field.

 Commands such as `uname -a` and cat `/proc/cpuinfo` provide attackers with detailed system information, including the OS version, kernel, and CPU architecture.
 This allows them to tailor subsequent attacks or payloads to the server’s specifications.
 These sorts of commands can be broadly categorised as reconnaissance and system profiling activity.